verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 1) Verification / Reachability results (i.e. _acc_nl.pdf_)
 2) Computation times (i.e. _rnn_verification_time.pdf_)

-For the first category, the reachability plots as well as the number of SAT and UNSAT properties verified are reproducible, with one expection mentioned above.
+For the first category, the reachability plots as well as the number of SAT and UNSAT properties verified are reproducible, with the one expection mentioned above.

 On the other hand, or the second one (_computation times_), there are a variety of reasons why these number may differ from those in the paper:
 - Hardware